MarbleBag/NexusVault-CLI/docs/README.md

 Is no local Java version provide, the launcher will look up Java installations that are available on the system.

 ### Run the application
-Before anything can be done, the application needs to know which archives should be read, to do so either start the application with the flag `-a "path to folder"` or write `archive "path to folder"` after starting it.
+Before anything can be done, the application needs to know which archives should be read, to do so either start the application with the flag `-a "path to folder"`, either via shortcut or batch/shell script, or write `archive "path to folder"` after starting it.

 The application will immediately search for any archives there.
 It is also possible to load a specific archive by passing the direct file path to the application.

 Console examples:
 * `-a "C:\Games\WildStar"`
 * `archive "C:\Games\Wildstar"`